xixiaofinland/sfterm.nvim/README.md

 It creates an integrated terminal in Nvim, and run `sf` commands in it.

 Why?
-A better workflow for some actions comparing to a separate terminal,
-because:
+A better workflow, because:

-- No window switch, toggle on/off in an integrated float window
+- No window switch to run commands
-- Expand special chars (e.g. `%`, `%:p` to the file path) in your command, so it works seamlessly with your working buffer (explained below)
+- Expand special chars (e.g. `%`, `%:p` to the file path) in your command
-- Execute commands without leaving your current working window (explained below)
+- Stay in your current working window when executing

 # Features